mcshaz/icuscoreR/README.md

   (APACHE2, ANZROD, PIM2, PIM3, Trauma Severity Score, SOFA …) please
   feel free to create an issue (+/- pull request).

-## Design Principles

-- Consider performance and while maintaing readability, try to keep functions vectorised (e.g. avoid `dplyr::rowwise`).
-It is conceivable these functions could be executed on a multinational ICU database with 100 000 rows of patient data (and many fold more Arterial Blood Gas results).
-- Consider different use cases and database structures
-- Reference clear and publicly available data dictionaries
-- Generate composite scores where feasible - the researcher using the score may wish to include or exclude certain components because that is the exact component under investigation
-- Differentiate NA from a score of 0 even if 0 is the final score contributed

 ## Contributing

 Contributions are welcome.
 However before submitting a pull request